orbeon/orbeon-forms-doc/configuration/properties/general.md

 If `oxf.http.expired-connections-polling-delay` is commented out or not present, neither checks are performed.

 If `oxf.http.idle-connections-delay` is commented out or not present, but `oxf.http.expired-connections-polling-delay` is present, then only the check for expired connections takes place.

+Keeping expired and idle connections checking enabled can improve the reliability of connections to remote servers.

 ## Epilogue and theme properties